Skip to main content

 Bento Boxes

-Japanese influence brings popular bento boxes with chicken or pork, rice, salad, and pickles.
-Common on diving tours and as takeaway meals.
-Fusion of Japanese presentation with local flavors.
+A Japanese carryover, the bento box pairs chicken or pork with rice, salad, and pickles.
+You see them constantly on diving tours and as takeaway, with Japanese packaging wrapped around local flavors.

 Regional Specialties & Local Favorites